 “I haven’t sold out, I’ve grown up and you need to also,” I say.

 I manage to give him a hug and since he looks so sad, I’m starting over again.
 It reminds me of the song by Stevie Nicks, It’s Only Love.
 He’d never let me go and give that gift to me; he isn’t going to clean up his life even though I hope he does.
-He calls his friend and after he is picked up, while I’m taking a shower I’m brought back to when we first met and dated.
+He calls his friend and after he is picked up, while I’m taking a shower, I’m brought back to when we first met and dated.

-It all started in Health class in ninth grade when one of his friends asked me what I thought of Chase Opatz.
+It all started in health class in ninth grade, when one of his friends asked me what I thought of Chase Opatz.
 Like most teenagers, I was oblivious to most things but my small circle.
 I had no idea who he was, but I pretended like I did.

-“Um, he’s ok,” I said and went back to my worksheet.
+“Um..., he’s ok,” I said and went back to my worksheet.

 “Well, he thinks you’re hot,” he said.

 “Ok,” I said not looking up.
 This piqued my curiosity, though.
-At that time, I had a lot of guys interested in or who were becoming interested in me.
+At that time, I had a lot of guys interested in, or who were becoming interested in, me.
 A very cute and popular junior had shown interest in me around that time.
-He wrote me a note one time that said, Your feet must hurt because you’ve been running through my mind.
+He wrote me a note one time that said, “Your feet must hurt because you’ve been running through my mind.”
 I immediately showed my friends, we laughed, and I dumped him.

 After that, I found out who Chase was.
 He hung out in the pod with most of our other friends now that we were at the high school and in ninth grade.
 He was cute.
 Relatively tall at 5’10”, skinny, but fit.
 He was the class clown and named so in our senior yearbook; everyone laughed at and loved him.
 His hair was dark and fell in ringlets around his face.
 He had pale, almost porcelain skin and big green eyes.
 He had a strong jawline that would twitch when he was high.
 His eyes would be glassy and far off and he'd flex his upper jaw muscles as well.
 If I were to compare him to a movie star, it’d be Adam Driver.